 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Kanorado has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Kanorado has few renters and college students.
 But the biggest reason it is quieter in Kanorado than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Kanorado may be for you.

-Kanorado is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Kanorado doesn't have a public transportation system that people use for their commute.

 The per capita income in Kanorado in 2022 was $28,443, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $113,772 for a family of four.
 However, Kanorado contains both very wealthy and poor people as well.